chris-lovejoy/site/_posts/51 Stats ML /2025-02-16-Offline evals only is playing with fire.md

 ---
 image:
-title: "Relying only on offline evals is playing with fire: why you must evaluate on live production data"
+title: "Relying Only on Offline Evals is Playing With Fire: Why You Must Evaluate on Live Production Data"
 permalink: offline-evals-only
 redirect_from:
 public_date: 2025-02-16
 type: article
 tags: